nablarch/nablarch-document/en/application_framework/application_framework/handlers/web/multipart_handler.rst

 --------------------------------------------------
 Even if you set the maximum upload size, a large number of files can be uploaded at once by reducing the size of each file.
 To reduce unnecessary processing, this handler allows you to set a limit on the number of files that can be uploaded at once.
+This handler returns 400 (Bad Request) to the client when a file exceeding the limit is uploaded.

 A setting example is shown below.